Arch-Network/docs/developers/faq.md

 **Q: What is the transaction finalization speed on the network?**

-A: A soft confirmation is provided almost instantly (< 1 second), but finalization depends on Bitcoin block confirmations.
+A: A soft confirmation is provided near instantaneously (<1 second), but finalization depends on Bitcoin block confirmations.
 Transactions are chainable in the mempool, so throughput isn't limited by Bitcoin block time.

+> Note:
+>
+> Proper benchmarking is still needed to provide a factual chart of soft confirmation times.

 Since all of these transactions are ultimately controlled by the Arch Network distributed key, Arch can be sure that double spends on its state transactions will not happen.